+Figure 4.
+Image sequence of a group of pedestrian moving from the bottom left of the environment (a) to the top right (c).
+The image is captured by a top view camera during the simulation to demonstrate the tracking behavior of our network.

 Figure 5.
-Image sequence of a group of pedestrians moving from the bottom left of the environment (a) to the top right (e).
-The image is captured by a top view camera during the simulation to demonstrate the tracking behaviour of our network.
+Image sequence of a group of pedestrian moving from the bottom left of the environment (a) to the top right (e) captured by a UAV surveying the scene.

 Figure 6.
-Image sequence of a group of pedestrians moving from the bottom left of the environment (a) to the top right (e) captured by a UAV surveying the scene.

-Figure 7.
-Graphical representation of priority P^t , observation O^t , temporal confidence L^t , spatial confidence S^t and overall confidence F^t for 3 different scenarios: (a) Camera network sample, (b) tracking sample at time t = 0, (c) tracking sample at time t = 10.
-In (b,c) the UAV focuses on the observation matrix, such that the next priority map depends only on previous observations.
-Red represents the value 0, and green represents the value 1.
+Graphical representation of priority $P^t$ , observation $O^t$ , temporal confidence $L^t$ , spatial confidence $S^t$ and overall confidence $F^t$ for 3 different scenarios: (1) Camera Network Sample, (2) Tracking sample at time t = 0, (3) Tracking sample at time t = 10.
+In (2) and (3) the UAV focuses on the observation matrix, such that the next priority map depends only on previous observations.
+Red represent the value 0, and green represents value 1.